Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 3. __Jopi and his uncle Ragefast__

     You can talk to Jopi at the Friendly Arm Inn after you cleared the bandit camp and tell him that the roads are clear.
-Then he will reappear in Baldur's Gate city outside of his uncle Ragefast's home for an extended plot that can be solved without violence.
+Then he will appear in Baldur's Gate city at his uncle Ragefast's home for an extended plot that can be solved without violence.

 4. __Yuxi - Ragefast's imp__